pwittchen/dotfiles/README.md

 argos
 -----

-my argos scripts doesn't work the same on all computers, so they're exluded from the main install procedure
+my argos scripts don't work the same on all computers, so they're exluded from the main install procedure

 to install them explicitly, we need to invoke the following command:

 ```
 ./install.sh argos
 ```

+after installations, scripts may require adjustments

 plugins
 -------